andreibujaki/GatelessGateSharp/README.md

 * [AMD Radeon Software Adrenalin Edition 18.3.4](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-18.3.4-Release-Notes.aspx) or later for AMD cards.
 * [.NET Framework 4.7.1](https://www.microsoft.com/en-us/download/details.aspx?id=56116) and [Visual C++ Redistributable 2017](https://go.microsoft.com/fwlink/?LinkId=746572) if you do not use the installer.

+**Note: Please DO NOT USE UTILITIES FOR OVERCLOCKING SUCH AS MSI AFTERBURNER with Gateless Gate Sharp.**

-Please note that the current focus of the project is on AMD and this program has been tested mostly against [AMD Radeon Software Adrenalin Edition 18.3.4](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-18.3.4-Release-Notes.aspx).
+The current focus of the project is on AMD and this program has been tested mostly against [AMD Radeon Software Adrenalin Edition 18.3.4](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-18.3.4-Release-Notes.aspx).
 Other drivers may or may not work.
 For the best performance, please **turn off AMD CrossFire, if applicable, and choose "Compute for GPU Workload" in Radeon Settings.**

 ![Screen Shot](https://i.imgur.com/TNIBhCa.png)